 Event attendance and registration rates vary based on a few factors, particularly the audience type.
-For net-new registrations, you’ll see the lowest registration rates.
-Prospects and customers should have respectively higher registration rates.
+For net-new registrations, you’ll see the lowest registration rates, and prospects and customers should have respectively higher registration rates.
 The same pattern applies to attendance rates.

 Virtual events also tend to have lower attendance rates than live events.
 In 2021, Webinars hosted on Demio saw an average live attendance rate of 52%.
-As virtual events tend to have lower fixed costs (no event venue, catering, or transportation/parking) and higher attendance caps, it’s recommended to cast a wider net to reach the right audience for your virtual event.
+Cast a wider net to reach the right audience for your virtual event since they tend to have lower fixed costs (no event venue, catering, or transportation/parking) and higher attendance caps.

-A big advantage of virtual events is that people with schedule conflicts can still register as long as the content is available on demand.
-This also means they’re added to your contact database for retargeting purposes, whereas with an in-person event, people likely won’t register unless they can attend for sure.
+A significant advantage of virtual events is that people with schedule conflicts can still register as long as the content is available on demand.
+By registering, they’re added to your contact database for retargeting purposes, whereas with an in-person event, people likely won’t sign up unless they can attend for sure.

-Thinking critically about your audience’s profile will improve your virtual event as well.
-Since you don’t have the networking, free food, open bar, and fancy venue working for you, the content has to align very closely to your audience, and getting super-specific with the latter will help you craft more targeted content.
+Thinking critically about your audience’s profile will also improve your virtual event.
+Since you don’t have the networking, free food, open bar, and fancy venue working for you, the content must align very closely with your audience.
+Getting super-specific with the latter will help you craft more targeted content.